menu

 Hence, remote companies have started following Agile Project Management to make sure that the distributed teams can connect with each other and complete the projects on time.
 An agile team can bring business agility, develop high-quality software, and work in a competitive environment.

-But companies have to cope with multiple challenges including cultural gaps, language barriers, and time zone differences while managing their distributed agile teams.
+But companies have to cope with multiple challenges including cultural gaps, language barriers, and time zone differences when managing their distributed agile teams.

 Contents